-To take a quick look around Bay City - that's what the locals call their town - you have two options:
+To quickly explore Bay City — as locals call their town — you have two options:

-- climb one of Twin Peaks.
-The northern one is best - you can see all of San Francisco from here (just be warned: it's windy and cold on the mountain);
+climb one of the Twin Peaks hills.
+The northern one is best — from there, you can see all of San Francisco (just keep in mind that it’s windy and chilly up there);

-- walk around sights with a map of San Francisco.
-You can get it in Russian at one of the tourist kiosks.
+take a walk around the sights with a map of San Francisco.
+You can get one at one of the tourist kiosks.

-There are a lot of interesting places in the city: Golden Gate Park, Painted Ladies, Pier 39, the Transamerica Pyramid, other monuments of ancient and modern times.
-They're scattered throughout the city, so it's easy to get lost without a map of San Francisco.
+There are plenty of interesting places in the city: Golden Gate Park, the Painted Ladies, Pier 39, the Transamerica Pyramid, and many other landmarks old and new.
+They’re scattered throughout the city, so it’s easy to get lost without a map of San Francisco.

 If you're staying in a hotel, take a map of San Francisco with hotels, not just sights.
 The latter can "take you" very far.